Little evidence that White House has offered contact tracing, guidance to hundreds potentially exposed

 Hicks, a top aide, is sick.
 Former top aide Kellyanne Conway tested positive.
 So have two Republican senators who have been near the president in recent days.
 So has the president’s campaign chairman.
 So has Chris Christie, the former New Jersey governor who prepped Trump for his Tuesday night debate.
 And so have three White House journalists, two of whom said no one from the White House had reached out to them.

 This has become a multistate emergency.
+D.C. officials expressed alarm the Rose Garden event, which was held in conflict with a city ban on gatherings of more than 50 people, could lead to a resurgence of the virus just as officials weighed a partial reopening of public schools.
+District regulations do not cover federal property, meaning the White House was technically exempt.

+“That is not only dangerous messaging for the country, but it is directly threatening to our efforts to decrease our spread across the District,” said D.C.
+Council member Brooke Pinto (D-Ward 2), who represents a downtown district that includes areas surrounding the White House.

-The state of New Jersey asked the Republican National Committee for the guest list for the Thursday roundtable at Trump’s Bedminster golf club.
-The RNC provided it, according to an official who spoke on the condition of anonymity to describe the exchange.
+The state of New Jersey asked the Republican National Committee for the guest list for the Thursday roundtable at Trump’s Bedminster golf club so it could do contact tracing.
+The list that was provided indicated that of the 207 attendees, about two dozen were in a small roundtable inside with Trump, where several took pictures with him.

-The RNC also sent an email to the attendees of the event, encouraging them to contact their medical providers “if you or any of your loved ones is ill or develops a fever, shortness of breath, or other respiratory symptoms.”
+The RNC also sent an email to the attendees, encouraging them to contact their medical providers “if you or any of your loved ones is ill or develops a fever, shortness of breath, or other respiratory symptoms.”

 New Jersey Gov. Phil Murphy (D) said early Friday that “the contact-tracing process is underway” and urged “everyone who attended yesterday’s event in Bedminster to take full precautions, including self-quarantining and getting tested.”